MrKiplin/dollys-revenge/README.md

 ### Building

 To build the data pack, run the following command that will update the `.zip` file in the `dist` folder.
 This file can then be dropped into a worlds `datapacks` folder.
-The version number will be pulled from `package.json`:
+The name and version number will be pulled from `package.json` i.e `<package name>-v<package version>.zip`:

 ```
 yarn build